Wildelyssa/Wildelyssa.github.io/README.md

 ## Features
 * Responsive Design
-* About Me section
 * Downloadable copy of my CV
+* Button for direct email
-* Projects section with links to Live Wesbites and Source Code
+* Projects section with links to Live Websites and Source Code
-* Contact section with details
+* CSS variables to easily edit colour-scheme and key formatting options